 Title VI: Rural Development

-As the percentage of America’s rural population shrinks relative to the urban population, programs in this title help ensure that “public good” services like electricity, water, credit access and business development can thrive in rural settings.
-This includes everything from rural business loans to water sewage systems, housing programs and more.
+As the percentage of America’s rural population shrinks relative to the urban population, programs in this title help grow the rural economy and ensure that “public good” services like electricity, water, credit access and business development can thrive in rural settings.
+This includes everything from rural business loans to water sewage systems, rural broadband, housing programs and more.

 - Value-Added Producer Grants help individual farmers or groups of farmers process and market new products made from raw agricultural goods (such as applesauce, jams and yogurts) or to market products that are local or produced in a notable way (e.g. organic, GMO-free, grass-fed).